rajshibhupandey-star/rajshibhu-pandey/src/routes/README.md

 | `__root.tsx` | app shell — wraps every page; preserve `<Outlet />` |

 `routeTree.gen.ts` is auto-generated.
 Don't edit it by hand.

+---
+*Note: This is a minor test modification to verify Git integration.*